Chapter 5: Types of Cursors, Shapes, OUT and OUT UNION, and FETCH

 The OUT

-Once you have the result in a value cursor you can do the usual cursor operations to move it around or otherwise work with it.
+Once you have the result in a value cursor you can do the usual cursor operations to get values from it or pass pieces of it to other procedures.

 The use of the LIKE